AnIdiotsGuide/discordjs-bot-guide/first-bot/a-basic-command-handler.md

 Remember that all of this is just a fairly basic version of the GuideBot command handler which also has permissions, levels, per-guild configurations, and a whole lot of example commands and events!
 [Head on over to Github](https://github.com/AnIdiotsGuide/guidebot/) to see the completed handler.

+Next up is making this basic command handler _better_ with the addition of [slash commands](slash-commands/md).